-Engines not equipped with ProtoSound® can be manually locked into Forward, Neutral or Reverse by sliding the lockout switch located on the tender chassis to the OFF position after entering the desired reverse unit direction state (See Figure 9 on page 27).
-To operate the engine in automatic mode again, simply slide the switch back to the ON position.
+A Wanderer not equipped with ProtoSound® can be manually locked into Forward, Neutral, or Reverse by sliding the lockout switch to the OFF position after entering the desired reverse unit state (See Figure 1 on page 3).
+To operate the engine again in automatic mode, simply slide the switch back to the ON position.